Academic Ranking of World Universities: Reception

-EU Research Headlines reported the ARWU's work on 31 December 2003: "The universities were carefully evaluated using several indicators of research performance."
+EU Research Headlines reported the ARWUs work on 31 December 2003: "The universities were carefully evaluated using several indicators of research performance."
 A survey on higher education published by The Economist in 2005 commented ARWU as "the most widely used annual ranking of the world's research universities."
 In 2010, The Chronicle of Higher Education called ARWU "the best-known and most influential global ranking of universities" and Philip G. Altbach named ARWU's 'consistency, clarity of purpose, and transparency' as significant strengths.
 University of Oxford Chancellor Chris Patten has said "the methodology looks fairly solid ... it looks like a pretty good stab at a fair comparison."
 While ARWU has originated in China, the ranking have been praised for being unbiased towards Asian institutions, especially Chinese institutions.